 (They’re cheaper on Amazon than in stores as an “add-on”!!
 Just add them to your cart and then next time you checkout over $25, they’ll be in there.)

-And every single one of her dot sticker ideas takes less than 5 minutes to set up, but keeps your toddler busy for a while!
+Most of her dot sticker ideas takes less than 5 minutes to set up, but keeps your toddler busy for a while!
 She is one of the very few people I follow on instagram!
 I highly recommend her blog + IG for ideas!!!!
-(Is that enough exclamation marks!?) null
+(Is that enough exclamation marks!?)

 The first several times you introduce rice bins, you should be nearby and available to help your toddler understand the rules and boundaries.
 (I.e. no dumping it out, no throwing, etc…)